Hirska/secprog-oauth2/README.md

 There is also REST-endpoint which can be seen from https://localhost:3000/docs

-### Flow to get access token with client authorization
+### Flow to get access token with confidential client

 1. Create user in https://localhost:3000/register
 2. Authenticate with new user in https://localhost:3000/authorize which will return access token
-3. Use access token as Bearer in authorization-header and post to /client to generate client.
-Check https://localhost:3000/docs and picture below for help
+3. Use access token as Bearer in authorization-header and post to /client to create client. **Set is_confidential=true for this example** Check https://localhost:3000/docs and picture below for help

 ![register client](documentation/register_client.png)